brianleroux/wtfjs/posts/2012-09-19-Hexadecimal-weirdness.md

 I do have an explanation!

-JS stores numbers on 32 bits and uses the 32nd bit (on the left) to define the sign of the number.
+ES5 states that the left-shift operator is a signed shift on 32 bits represented by two's complement which means that the highest order bit defines the sign.

 7 in hexa = 0111 in binary (every number below 7 starts with 0)
 8 in hexa = 1000 in binary (every number above 8 starts with 1)